vvgeorgieva/Linux-device-drivers/tmp100_driver/README.md

 # **Temperature driver using TMP100 sensor for educational purposes**

 Used materials:

--Original driver lm75.c
+1. Original driver lm75.c
--Essential Linux Device Drivers
+2. Essential Linux Device Drivers
--TI Documentation for TMP100 sensor
+3. TI Documentation for TMP100 sensor

 How to test: